leezaj/elbbarcs/README.md

 ## Description

-Elbbarcs is a single-player crossword-style game where you must make valid, connected words on a board given a set of letter tiles.
-Your opponent uses a very simple but effective strategy: play the highest possible scoring move each turn.
+Elbbarcs is a single-player crossword-style game where you must make valid, connected words on a board with the random tiles that you draw.
+Your opponent uses a very simple but effective strategy: play the highest possible scoring move each turn with the tiles it has.
 Your goal is to beat the opponent's brute-force strategy with your own.
 While you are given a 'Hint' button that *also* allows you to find the highest scoring move, the challenge is to be able to beat the opponent by yourself!

 <details>
 <summary><h3> FAQ </h3></summary>